UgnisSoftware/lape-docs/docs/thinking-in-lape.md

 ---
-id: doc1
+id: thinking-in-lape
-title: Getting Started
+title: This is document number 3
-sidebar_label: Getting Started
+sidebar_label: Thinking in Lape

 ---

 ## Example explained: